Solutions for every type of installation

 Wall tiles do not present too great a problem in that once fixed, the tiles will perform.
-However, if fixing wall tiles externally some thought must be given to the weight of the tile, its fixing bed and method and to whether a vitrified tile should be used.
+However, if fixing wall tiles externally some thought must be given to the weight of the tile, its fixing bed and method, while deciding whether a vitrified tile should be used.

-Bernard Arnull supplies tiles for all types of specified projects ranging from distinct high quality residential developments to restaurants, retail, leisure and hospitality projects
+Supplying tiles for all types of projects ranging from bespoke private home renovations to large mixed-use residential schemes, as well as restaurants, retail, leisure and hospitality spaces

-Select through – body or doubled – loaded porcelain tiles which achieve the heaviest wear characteristics
+Selecting through/full bodied or doubled loaded porcelain tiles can achieve the heaviest wear requirements

 Another area of concern is non-slip tiles.
 It is worth remebering that as a rule the greater the anti-slip finish on the tile, the harder it is to keep clean.
 There are specific slip resistance tests carried out on tiles which grade a specific tile for its suitability to given conditions.

 DIN 51130 classifies tiles with ratings of R9 to R13 for slip resistance: